kij-exe/pong-controllers-ICHack25-badge/README.md

 ```
 where project_name is the name of your _specific_ project.

+Tools like `PuTTY` for Windows and `screen` for Linux can be used to read/send data over the serial USB connection.

 #### Enabling Verbose Debug Logging

 The source code contains extensive diagnostic logging that is compiled only when the `DEBUG` preprocessor macro is defined.
 This allows you to enable verbose logging for development without impacting the performance or size of the final release build.